SzymonPucher/intern-task/README.md

 ### Solutions

 Takes string as an input,
-1. truncates input into list and adds ellipsis at the end in truncated string.
+1. truncates input into list and adds ellipsis at the end of truncated string.
 2. adds ellipsis (not using list above) after every string which is not an html tag.